Friday, January 20, 2017

 So Thursday we marry Rails API server with SQL data to a React Javascript front end and have a full-stack app running with security.
 This is what we have been building up to over the last 15 weeks.
 I really should emphasize this more as it's a big thing.

-So we have a FULL STACK APPLICATION running with ‘RUBY ON RAILS’ Serving API data as JSON to a REACT framework JavaScript front end website that has security Authentication!!!
+So we have a FULL STACK APPLICATION running with ‘RUBY ON RAILS’ Serving API data as JSON to a REACT framework JavaScript front-end website that has security Authentication!!!

 Brilliant and I know it might now mean much to some folk but to me Its awesome.

 The brief is brief, to say the least.
 We can basically do what we want and use what we want from what we have learned.
 We can expand on what we have learned, build something, or just practice.
-We need to show evidence of architecture design and planning.
+We need to show evidence of architectural design and planning.

 So that was week 15.
 Another great week, and a few more tools in my toolbox.

-You might wonder (I did) why did we did not just start with Rails from the beginning and have it do a lot of the coding for us.
+You might wonder (I did) why we did not just start with Rails from the beginning and have it do a lot of the coding for us.

-But it was about the journey and the learning, I can see what is going on behind the scenes and if pushed could code it all from scratch (i have evidence on my Git hub to prove it --> Link)
+But it was about the journey and the learning, I can see what is going on behind the scenes and if pushed could code it all from scratch (I have evidence on my Git hub to prove it --> Link)

 Thanks again to CodeClan and their brilliant instructors.
 And to my fellow Cohort's top marks, you are the best!